tubolur/gittools/README.md

 ## Available functions:

  - `git_config` : configures the systems git settings.
 To be done for the first git usage on the computer.
+Putting wrong info in these fields seems OK.
  - `git_update "commit message"` : updates a repository with message "commit message" .
 An interactive mode will ask you for needed info .